ArunLDS/Flood-Probability-Prediction/README.md

 # Flood Probability Prediction (Regression Model)

 ## Overview
 The goal of this project is to build a machine learning model that can predict the probability of flood occurrence.
-Several models were trained for this task, and the final predictions were made using the `Stacking method`.
+Several models were trained for this task, and the final predictions were made using the `Blending method` to further imrove the accuracy.
 This notebook was also used in a Kaggle competition.
 [View this notebook in kaggle](https://www.kaggle.com/code/arunl15/ensemble-model-xgb-lgbm-cbr-xgbrf-ridge)

 ## Dataset Info